vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-hid-ethereum.md

 - [Ropsten Ethereum Faucet](https://faucet.ropsten.be/), or
 - [Dimensions Network](https://faucet.dimensions.network/)

+The Ropsten network is not visible on Ledger Live, you can then check the transaction passed on [ropsten.etherscan.io](https://ropsten.etherscan.io/).

 #### Ropsten Ethereum Network
 Go to the [Ropsten Ethereum Faucet](https://faucet.ropsten.be/) website put your Wallet Public Key on the input and click on "Send me test Ether"